AshkanZand/Data-Engineering-Projects/Project1/README.md

 # Introduction
 Extract, Transform and Load (ETL) operations are of extreme importance in the role of a Data engineer.
 A data engineer extracts data from multiple sources and different file formats, transforms the extracted data to predefined settings and then loads the data to a database for further processing.
 In this lab, you will get hands-on practice of performing these operations.
-## Download the zip file containing the required data in multiple formats.

 # Objectives
 After completing this project, you will be able to: